Porsche Cayenne: Cayenne S Transsyberia

-The Cayenne S Transsyberia was originally a racing vehicle designed for the Transsyberia rally, in which only 285 were built.
+The Cayenne S Transsyberia was originally a racing vehicle designed for the Transsyberia rally, of which only 285 were built.

-The street version was later built to commemorate Porsche's victory in the Transsyberia rally.
-It is only available in the 9PA chassis with the 405 hp direct-inject 4.8-L V8 from the Cayenne GTS.
-Sales began in January 2009, with a targeted production run of 600 road vehicles worldwide (285 for North America), but far fewer were actually built (102 for USA, 17 for Canada including 3 which were 6 speed manual).
+The street version was built to commemorate Porsche's victory in the Transsyberia rally.
+It was available only in the 9PA chassis with the 405 hp direct-injection 4.8-litre V8 from the Cayenne GTS.
+Sales began in January 2009, with a targeted production run of 600 road vehicles worldwide (285 for North America), though far fewer were actually built (102 for the USA, 17 for Canada including 3 with the 6-speed manual).

 Cayenne GTS Porsche Design Edition 3 (2010)

-In May 2009, a limited edition version based on the Cayenne GTS was introduced, designed by Porsche Design Studio and included a Porsche Design chronograph Type P'6612.
-Production was limited to 1000 units worldwide.
+In May 2009, a limited-edition version based on the Cayenne GTS was introduced, designed by Porsche Design Studio and including a Porsche Design chronograph Type P'6612.
+Production was limited to 1,000 units worldwide.

 Cayenne Concepts

-In April 2022, Porsche unveiled a concept open-top Cayenne for the first time to the public as a part of the 20th anniversary of the Porsche Cayenne.
-The Cayenne was proving successful, so in December 2002 Porsche designers wanted to assess the viability of more Cayenne body styles.
-They came up 3 alternate body shapes: a coupe style SUV, a convertible SUV and a longer wheelbase 3 row SUV.
-Porsche designers decided to continue with the idea of a convertible SUV, creating a two-door, non-drivable (due to a lack of strengthening added to the chassis to prevent the car from buckling without a fixed roof) convertible Cayenne that had two alternate designs on the rear.
-Additionally, its doors were 20 cm longer than the standard Cayenne and it had a shorter A-Pillar than the standard model.
-Due to the concerns surrounding head room, boot space and rear design the idea was scrapped.
-However, the coupe style SUV lead to the modern Cayenne Coupe.
-Moreover, the idea of a longer wheelbase 3 row SUV likely led to the large Porsche SUV which is currently in the prototype stages.
+In April 2022, Porsche unveiled a concept open-top Cayenne to the public as part of the model's 20th anniversary.
+The Cayenne had proved commercially successful, so in December 2002 Porsche designers had assessed the viability of additional body styles.
+Three alternate shapes were explored: a coupé-style SUV, a convertible SUV, and a longer-wheelbase three-row SUV.
+Designers developed a two-door, non-drivable convertible Cayenne with two alternate rear designs; the doors were 20 cm longer than the standard model and the A-pillar was shorter.
+Concerns over headroom, boot space, and rear design led to the convertible concept being abandoned.
+The coupé-style SUV led to the modern Cayenne Coupé, and the longer-wheelbase three-row concept presaged the later Porsche K1.